Pump-Priming Surgical Research Awards

 Medical grade honey is currently available but not yet in use in Ghana.
-Initially, this project will fund an educational trip for Dr Edwin Yenil and Dr Etch Ighohwo from the NIHR Global Surgery Unit hub in Ghana to visit colleagues at our South African hub in order to observe wound care at specialized units.
-This will help determine the feasibility of carrying out a trial testing different wound dressings in patients with chronic wounds in Ghana.
+This project funded an educational trip for Dr Edwin Yenli and Dr Etch Ighohwo from the NIHR Global Surgery Unit hub in Ghana to visit colleagues at our South African hub in order to observe wound care at specialized units.

-To read a full report on Dr Yenil and Dr Ighohwo’s visit please click here.
+To read a full report on Dr Yenli and Dr Ighohwo’s visit please click here.

 The WHO Surgical Safety Checklist

-In the 10th anniversary year of the WHO Surgical Safety Checklist WHO SSC), this project aims to determine usage and compliance with the WHO SSC in referral and district hospitals
+In the 10th anniversary year of the WHO Surgical Safety Checklist (WHO SSC), this project aims to determine usage and compliance with the WHO SSC in referral and district hospitals in Rwanda and Malawi.

 Led in partnership by Dr JC Allen Ingabire from The NIHR Global Surgery Unit hub in Rwanda and Dr Vanessa Msosa at Kamuzu Central Hospital in Malawi, the study will audit knowledge and usage of the WHO SSC amongst approximately 1000 theatre users at 24 rural and district hospitals in Rwanda and 10 in Malawi.